ReviewMyContract.aiReview My Contract

 "The common law doctrines of impossibility, commercial impracticability, and frustration of purpose remain available to excuse performance in circumstances not covered by this Agreement's force majeure provision, subject to applicable law."

-Force majeure clauses are contractual provisions — they are what the parties explicitly agreed to.
+Force majeure clauses are contractual provisions — what the parties explicitly agreed to.
 But three common law doctrines can also excuse performance when extraordinary events make a contract unworkable, even without a force majeure clause.
-Understanding how these doctrines differ from force majeure, and from each other, determines which argument is available when performance breaks down.
+Understanding how these doctrines differ determines which argument is available when performance breaks down.

 **Force Majeure (Contractual).** The clause the parties negotiated.
-It applies only to events listed in the clause (or caught by a catch-all), requires the event to actually cause the performance failure, and is governed entirely by the contract's text.
-Force majeure clauses typically specify the remedy — suspension of obligations, extension of time, or right to terminate.
+Applies only to events listed in the clause (or caught by catch-all language), requires actual causation, and is governed by the contract's text.
+Force majeure clauses specify the remedy — suspension of obligations, extension of time, or right to terminate.
 They are faster and more predictable to invoke than common law doctrines.
 The limitation: if the event is not listed and no catch-all applies, the clause is unavailable.

 **Impossibility of Performance.** The oldest common law doctrine.
-A contract is discharged if performance has become objectively impossible due to circumstances that arose after the contract was formed and that neither party assumed as a risk.
-Classic examples: a painter contracts to restore a specific painting; the painting is destroyed in a fire before the work begins; performance is literally impossible.
+A contract is discharged if performance has become objectively impossible due to circumstances that arose after contract formation and that neither party assumed as a risk.
+Classic example: a painter contracts to restore a specific painting; the painting is destroyed by fire before work begins.
 Impossibility is narrowly construed — courts require that performance be truly impossible for everyone, not merely impossible for this particular party.
-A seller who cannot source a product at a profitable price has not made the contract impossible — goods can still be procured, just at a higher cost.
+A seller who cannot source a product profitably has not made the contract impossible — goods can still be procured, just at higher cost.

-**Commercial Impracticability (UCC and Restatement).** A more modern, broader doctrine derived from UCC Section 2-615 (for goods contracts) and Restatement (Second) of Contracts Section 261 (for services).
-Performance is excused when: (1) a contingency occurs whose non-occurrence was a basic assumption of both parties when contracting; (2) the contingency makes performance impracticable (not just more expensive or less profitable); and (3) the party claiming excuse did not assume the risk of that contingency.
-Courts interpreting impracticability give it more room than impossibility but still require the impracticability to be severe — a dramatic increase in cost alone is rarely enough.
+**Commercial Impracticability (UCC § 2-615 and Restatement § 261).** A broader doctrine derived from UCC Section 2-615 (goods contracts) and Restatement (Second) of Contracts § 261 (services).
+Performance is excused when: (1) a contingency occurs whose non-occurrence was a basic assumption of both parties when contracting; (2) the contingency makes performance impracticable — not just more expensive; and (3) the party claiming excuse did not assume the risk.
+Courts still require severe impracticability — a dramatic cost increase alone rarely suffices.

 **Frustration of Purpose.** Applies when performance remains technically possible but the fundamental purpose for which the contract was made has been entirely frustrated by an unforeseen event.
-The classic case: a licensing agreement to view a coronation procession along a specific route; the king falls ill and the procession is cancelled.
-The license is still technically performable — the rooms could still be occupied — but the entire reason for the contract has evaporated.
-Frustration requires near-total destruction of the contract's purpose; mere reduction in value or profitability is not enough.
+The classic case: a licensing agreement to view a coronation procession; the king falls ill and the procession is cancelled.
+The rooms could still be occupied, but the entire reason for the contract has evaporated.
+Courts require near-total destruction of purpose; reduced value or profitability is not enough.

-**Why the Differences Matter.** When a contract contains a force majeure clause, most courts hold that the clause displaces the common law doctrines for the events it covers — parties who bargained for a force majeure clause are presumed to have allocated performance risk through that negotiation, and the common law doctrines do not provide a second bite at the apple for the same events.
-However, the common law doctrines remain available for events not covered by the force majeure clause and, in some jurisdictions, may operate alongside the clause for genuinely catastrophic events.
+**How the Doctrines Interact with Force Majeure Clauses.** When a contract contains a force majeure clause, most courts hold that the clause displaces the common law doctrines for the events it covers — parties who bargained for a force majeure clause are presumed to have allocated performance risk through that negotiation.
+However, the common law doctrines remain available for events not covered by the force majeure clause.

 What To Do